Realitaetsverlust/ageha/README.md

 });
 ```

 At the moment, you can overload `user`, `host` and `startDir` which will change the appearance of the prompt.
+I'm working on more in the future, like background- or font color.

 Do you want to add a new command?
-Edit the `valid commands` object (yes, I'm working on putting that into another file outside of the main script):
+Edit the `agehaUserCommands` function and add whatever command you'd like:

 ```
     var validCommands =  {